mattermost/mattermost-handbook/operations/research-and-development/engineering/team/README.md

 The Sustained Engineering Team \(SET\) is responsible for improving and maintaining quality of  Mattermost products, as well as helping support with any issues they require engineering support with.
 Often, people in SET primarily play the role of first responders, then handing off to whichever engineering team best equipped to resolve an issue.

 ## Team Members
 SET is a rotating team that is comprised of engineers from the different engineering teams.
-The rotation is on a weekly cycle for engineers, and two-week cycle for leads.
+The rotation is on a two-week cycle.
+For engineers one of those weeks is as back-up, another is as primary.

 Who is currently on SET can be seen in the header of the [~Sustained Engineering](https://community.mattermost.com/core/channels/sustained-engineering) channel.